benjaminhuanghuang/vue-study/Testing/test-Component/READEME.md

 # Test vue component
 Vue component is just an object (or function) with a render function and some properties.

-To test that the component behaves correctly, you need to switch it on and start the render process, in other words, you need to mount/render it
+To test that the component behaves correctly, you need to switch it on and start the render process, in other words, you need to mount/render it.
 Vue will create some DOM element, Jest run the tests in jsdom environment.

-## What to test
-- Test rendered text
-- Test sub-component existence
-- Test DOM attribute
-- Test Props
-- Test CSS and inline style

-- Test component methods
-- Wait for the DOM to update
-- Wait promises
-- To test a function is called, make sure resource like timer is removed.
-- Test functions are called in lifecycle
-- Mock HTTP request

-- Test native DOM events and Vue custom events.

 ## Sample